exercism/problem-specifications/workflows/README.md

 It's recommended to run any actions against the changed _exercise_ and not the changed _file_.
 This is because changing a file is likely to trigger changes for the entire exercise (think: configuration, packages).

+> **Not ready?** / **Complex?**
+>
+> Before implementing this optimization, it may be ignored!
+The migration guide hints at adding at a later stage.
+If the input arguments are ignored, all the checks are running on all the exercises. **This is perfectly fine**.
+It will just take longer.

 ### Integrity

 If the track has a single "top-level" dependency file and/or other configuration files, add an [integrity][wiki-integrity] step (to exist alongside a `scripts/sync` or `bin/sync`, which would copy all configuration files to all exercises) that ensures the top-level/base files are the same as the one copied to the exercise directories.
 Now dependencies can be updates, synced across the repository, and ensures that all exercises have the same configuration.